Cambridge Healthtech Institute’s 7th Annual

 3-4 November 2014

-This opening meeting of the protein stream for PEGS Europe will focus on the “finicky” proteins that are extremely challenging to expression.
+This opening meeting of the protein expression stream for PEGS Europe will focus on the “finicky” proteins that are extremely challenging to expression.
 Vaccines, hormones, membrane proteins, ion channels, low-abundance proteins and protein complexes continue to cause issues for bench scientists.
 This meeting will focus on the novel and imaginative solutions for these problems.

 Speaker Biographies | Download Brochure | Register